 When automatic transmission first emerged, it was less fuel-efficient than manual transmission vehicles.
 Although, with advancements in technology, this is not always the case anymore.
 Several examples on the market of automatic transmission vehicles are just as or even more fuel-efficient than their manual counterparts.

 Manual Cars Cost Less

 Most of the time, the manual version of a vehicle will cost less, but not in every case.
 Manual transmission BMWs usually cost the same as automatic.
-Also, it can be difficult even to find a manual version of a car you want.
+Also, it can be difficult even to find a manual version of the car you want.
 Only 9% of cars for sale in Canada today have a manual transmission – down from 35% in 1980.

 The Coolest Sports Cars Only Come with a Manual Transmission

 Depending on your definition of cool, this does not hold true all of the time.
-There several types of Porsches, Jaguars, Maseratis, Lamborghinis, and Ferraris that are only made with an automatic transmission.
+There are several types of Porsches, Jaguars, Maseratis, Lamborghinis, and Ferraris that are only made with an automatic transmission.
 Nevertheless, several people are stuck in the mindset that a manual transmission is the only way to be the fastest.
 But, there is a reason why these major high-performance cars are no longer offered with a manual transmission as often.

 Automatic is Always an Option Anyway

 A few cars, mostly sporty ones, come only with a manual transmission model.
 Some examples are the Fiat 500 Abarth, Audi TT RS, Volkswagen Golf R, and the Mazdaspeed 3.

 Many drivers who are just learning to drive have little to no exposure to stick, so they have little interest in learning to drive it.
 Most new drivers are content with their automatic transmission cars and do not want to be burdened with learning something new.